shwezhu/shwezhu.github.io/content/post/database/redis/001-intro-redis.md

 ## 1. Redis data types

+Redis, an acronym for **Remote Dictionary Server**, is an open-source, in-memory data structure store.
+It can be employed as a database, cache, and even a message broker.
+Unlike traditional databases that read and write data to disk, Redis operates primarily in memory, which is one of the key reasons behind its lightning-fast data retrieval capabilities.

 ### 1.1.
 String

 Redis Strings is one of the most versatile of Redis’ building blocks, a **binary-safe** data structure, binary-safe means the strings in Redis can be any binary data.
 In Redis, strings are multipurpose.
 They can store data as simple as an integer or as complex as a JPEG image file.